EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Tokyo is caught in a monetary vice: the Bank of Japan hesitates to raise rates to contain inflation because it risks killing growth.
-The Japan Times documents this dilemma.
+Tokyo is caught in a monetary vise: the Bank of Japan hesitates to raise rates to contain inflation because it risks killing growth.
+The Japan Times documents this dilemma — imported inflation from oil pushes prices up, but raising rates would asphyxiate an already fragile economy.
 A second article reveals a less visible but equally devastating front: the fuel crisis threatens rice production across Southeast Asia.
-Fuel and fertilizer shortages — production of which depends on natural gas — are putting 'Asia's biggest food staple' at risk.
+Diesel and fertilizer shortages — fertilizer production depends on natural gas — endanger "Asia's most important staple."
+Japan, a massive rice importer, sees a double shock forming: energy and food.
+Japanese coverage is the only in the pool to explicitly connect the oil crisis to Asian food security.

-Alarmist food security coverage reflecting Japanese island anxiety
+Alarmist coverage on food security reflecting Japanese island anxiety

 Discover how another country covers this same story.